 Apart from an emergency location checklist, prioritize your social life while setting up a location for your home.
 For example how many of the recreational activities are close to the house for instance; clubbing, dining places, cafes, etc.

 The house should have regular water and electricity supply.
 The city of Bangalore is having some water shortage issues in some of the areas.
-Therefore research well and ask your neighbours before buying the house, about the water and electricity shortage.
+Therefore research well and ask your neighbors before buying the house, about the water and electricity shortage.

 Apart from basic amenities, check for public parks, children’s playgrounds, meeting places, departmental stores, etc.